Harsh2509/TDH/README.md

 # Admin page

 - ability to edit the website's pictures and the texts without changing it from the source codes.

-# Current Limitations

-- The server gets down on inappropriate inputs like when:
-  - duplicate application number is passed.
-  - Password Size < 8
-  - emailValidator fails